wmde/wikidata-wikibase-architecture/systems/overview/01-Introduction_and_Goals.md

 ## Stakeholders & Expectations

-Stakeholders and expeectations are slowly being sorted into sub component templates.
+Stakeholders and expectations are slowly being sorted into sub component templates.

 Some stakeholders and expectations may stay at this high level though.